ppfeufer/aa-timezones/CONTRIBUTING.md

 To use:

 - Install `pre-commit` to your system.
-- Run' pre-commit install' inside the app's root directory.
+- Run `pre-commit install` inside the app's root directory.
 - You're all done!
 Code will be checked automatically using git hooks.

 You can check if your code to commit adheres to the given style by simply running: